regular category = unary regular

 In classical mathematics, these examples in fact exhaust all arity classes.
 Classically, if is any cardinal number strictly greater than , then for any cardinal numbers , we can write as a -indexed sum containing .
 Hence, if an arity class contains any cardinality , it must be down-closed, and a down-closed arity class must arise from a regular cardinal.

-In constructive mathematics, however, not every arity class may arise from a regular cardinal.
-Arguably, however, in constructive mathematics one should consider arity classes instead of regular cardinals.
+In constructive mathematics, however, not every arity class besides must be downward-closed, and not every downward-closed arity class must arise from a regular cardinal.
+Arguably, however, in constructive mathematics one should consider downward-closed arity classes instead of regular cardinals.